Free Case Evaluations. 97.4% Success. (323) 782-0535

 To start demystifying this process, it's important to know that filing a compensation claim kicks off with notifying your employer about the injury promptly.
 Waiting too long might cloud the situation, complicating your journey to securing rightful benefits.
 Following this step ensures access not only to essential medical care but also potentially opens doors for disability benefits if your ability to work has been compromised by your injury.

 Yet, despite these protections being in place under California law, disputes are common.
-Employers or their insurance companies might challenge claims or push back on providing adequate coverage—leaving many injured employees feeling stranded at sea without a life raft.
+While you might feel that your San Diego construction accident is a straightforward claim, that isn't always the case.
+Employers or their insurance companies might challenge claims or push back on providing adequate coverage, leaving many injured employees feeling stranded at sea without a life raft.

 Medical Treatment and Recovery for Work-Related Injuries